ibexa/documentation-developer/docs/ibexa_products/headless.md

 - Multichannel, content can be accessed through several channel configurations, such as the domain name it replies to, the sub-part of the content tree it starts from, the users rights, or the design theme.
   The Back Office itself is such a channel.
-- Multi-repository, the same platform can use separate databases if impermeability is needed between channel groups.
+- Multi-repository, the same platform can use separate databases if data isolation is needed between channel groups.

 ### Advanced features